 Then initiate the import of the sample spectra by right-clicking the Measurements node under the project and the select Import spectrum files from the pop-up menu.

-Spectrum file importer window appears now.
+The Spectrum file importer window appears now.

-Click Add files button, and select 10 sample Accuspec spectra with "A" ending in their file name, as can be seen in the picture.
+Click Add files button, and select all 10 sample Accuspec spectra ending with "A" in their file name, as can be seen in the picture.